Design Technology

 By the end of Early Years, it is expected that the children will be able to:

 In KS1 Design and Technology will involve the children designing, making, technical knowledge and evaluating.
-Children are taught in half termly units which allow children to investigate, design, make and evaluate a DT project.
+Children are taught units which allow children to investigate, design, make and evaluate a DT project.
 This project may be completed through a series of lessons or DT mornings.

 Technical Knowledge